Parent update on Coronavirus

 Tong is also hosting the following schools from outside the Star family: St John’s CE Primary, Carrwood Primary School and St Columba’s Catholic Primary School.

-The provision for critical key workers and vulnerable pupils for the following Star schools is being hosted at local partner schools:
+The provision for critical key workers and vulnerable pupils for the following Star school is being hosted at local partner schools:

 Barkerend Primary Leadership Academy – hosted at Lapage Primary School.